david-awam-jansen/BaboonPaternalRelationshipsSurvival/docs/Rpackages.md

 <img src="Rpackages_files/figure-gfm/unnamed-chunk-3-1.png" width="2066" />

+## Code for the table

-For your information the following code was used to load and/or install packages into R.
+For your information, the following code was used to load and/or install packages into R.

 ``` r